 Setting up a limited liability company in Italy

 One of the key players and largest economies in the European Union, Italy, has recently taken important new steps to position itself as a welcoming home for foreign investments.
-Despite the persistent bureaucracy, opening a company in Italy as foreigner can be quite simple, in particular with help of specialized local advice.
+Despite the persistent bureaucracy, to open a company in Italy as foreigner can be quite simple, in particular with the help of specialized local advice.

 What is an S.R.L. (limited liability company)